 With the holiday season fast upon us and salons still operating under limited capacity orders, time management has never been more important.
-With double booking off the table for the foreseeable future, stylists are wondering how they’ll be able to get through the busy holiday season.
 Even in a socially distant world, people will still look forward to holiday photo shoots and safe outdoor get-togethers.
 Here are three different approaches to scheduling that might be just what you need to stay COVID-Clean and make the most of your holiday booking!

 Offer (and Encourage!) À La Carte Services

 One thing that everyone appreciates from businesses in the COVID-19 world is transparency.
 Because the pandemic is ongoing, customers know that there are limitations to what’s achievable – and that’s okay.
 One way to schedule more efficiently and provide transparency to customers is by offering services à la carte, broken down into smaller service blocks.
 Breaking the service down into smaller increments allows stylists to schedule more appointments and reduces the chance of an appointment running late.
 For multi-service customers, this allows them to pick the service they want most, and rebook other services separately – which can help customers on a budget.

 How to Book À La Carte Services